1NF1N18Y/smartloopfix/doc/fuzzing.md

-Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from SmartLoopAI Core's code.
-See [developer notes on sanitizers](https://github.com/SmartLoopAIproject/blob/develop/doc/developer-notes.md#sanitizers) for more information.
+Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Halfy Core's code.
+See [developer notes on sanitizers](https://github.com/Halfyproject/blob/develop/doc/developer-notes.md#sanitizers) for more information.

 You may also need to take care of giving the correct path for `clang` and